Defense: Chauvin called ‘all of the shots’ when Floyd killed

 Trepel said videos will show Thao stood directly next to Chauvin, but instead of intervening, he taunted Floyd for using drugs, telling bystanders, “This is why you don’t” use drugs.

-She said Kueng “never once” told Chauvin to get off Floyd, even after Floyd stopped struggling and even after Kueng twice could not find a pulse.
+She said Kueng “never once” told Chauvin to get off Floyd, even after Floyd stopped struggling and Kueng could not find a pulse.
 Instead, she said, Keung remained kneeling on Floyd.

-Lane asked if they should roll Floyd onto his side — something all of the officers were trained to do — but Kueng shot down Lane’s question and said, “No, just leave him,” and Chauvin agreed, Trepel said.

-Last week, 18 people were swiftly chosen for the jury; 12 will deliberate and six will be alternates.
-Two of the jurors — one expected to deliberate and one alternate — appear to be of Asian descent.
-The rest appear to be white.
-The jurors include people from the Twin Cities area, the suburbs and southern Minnesota.
-The court declined to provide demographic information.

-Federal prosecutions of officers involved in on-duty killings are rare.
-Prosecutors face a high legal standard to show that an officer willfully deprived someone of their constitutional rights.
-Essentially, prosecutors must prove that the officers knew what they were doing was wrong, but did it anyway.
+Lane’s attorney, Earl Gray, said Lane was at Floyd’s legs and could not see Chauvin’s knee on Floyd’s neck.

+Lane at one point suggested that they use a restraint called the hobble on Floyd, which would have meant Floyd would have been on his side “and no doubt he’d be alive today,” Gray said.
+But he said Chauvin said no. Lane also suggested they roll Floyd over, but was rebuffed, Gray said.

+He told jurors that each officer has the right to have the case decided based on the evidence against them, not the evidence against all the officers.

+“Mr. Lane from the beginning of the time that he came into contact with George Floyd until the time he walked out of that ambulance, he was totally concerned and did everything he could possibly do to help George Floyd,” Gray said.

-U.S. District Judge Magnuson told jurors that the trial could last four weeks.
-It’s not known whether any of the three officers will testify.
+U.S. District Judge Paul Magnuson told jurors that the trial could last four weeks.
+Gray said Lane will testify, but it’s not known if Thao or Kueng will.
 It’s also not clear whether Chauvin will testify, though many experts who spoke to The Associated Press believe he won’t.

 Lane, Kueng and Thao also face a separate state trial in June on charges they aided and abetted both murder and manslaughter.